Kidneys - The batteries of your body

-We are approaching winter and according to Traditional Chinese Medicine this is the season of the kidneys.
-Therefor we chose to share a Kriya with you in the online school to support and revitalize your kidneys and adrenals.
+According to Traditional Chinese Medicine winter is the season of the kidneys.
 Let’s shed our light on what function the kidneys actually have in our bodies and what role they play emotionally and energetically.

 First of all the kidneys operate like a filter to remove toxins and a surplus of water out of our bodies.
 They are the most important organs in the body for our detoxification, even more important than our liver.
 Besides this they stimulate the production of red blood cells and regulate our blood pressure.
 Just above our kidneys we find the adrenals that produce several hormones that help us deal with stress and the growth of our muscles.
 Adrenaline is probably the most known hormone produced by the adrenals and is responsible for the ‘Fight or Flight’ reactions in our bodies.